mike-ward/salinecrew/parentcorner.md

 1. **Winter Conditioning/ Highly encouraged** – Typically begins the second week in January.
 Parents and / or rowers are expected to provide their own transportation.

     - **Erging** – Location: Liberty School Practices generally run 3 days per week.
-[View the practice schedule&gt;&gt;](http://www.salinecrew.org/?module=Events&categoryID=4)

-    - **Weight & Fitness Training** – Location: Saline High School Practices generally run 1 to 2 days per week.[View the practice schedule&gt;&gt;](http://www.salinecrew.org/?module=Events&categoryID=4)
+    - **Weight & Fitness Training** – Location: Saline High School Practices generally run 1 to 2 days per week.

 2. **Mandatory “In-Season” Practices** – Fall Season: Begins just after school begins through early-November.
 Spring Season: Begins in March and ends in May/June.
 Rowers will carpool to practices as assigned at the beginning of the season based on parent transportation consent forms.

     - **Erging**– Location: Liberty School (until weather permits on-the-water practices at Ford Lake).
 Practices are Mon- Thurs after school and Saturday morning 9am, when there is not a Regatta.
-[View the practice schedule&gt;&gt;](http://www.salinecrew.org/?module=Events&categoryID=4)

     - **Weight & Fitness Training** – Location: Saline High School (until weather permits on-the-water practices at Ford Lake).
 Practices generally run 1 to 2 days per week after school.
-[View the practice schedule&gt;&gt;](http://www.salinecrew.org/?module=Events&categoryID=4)

     - **Rowing**- Location: Ford Lake – once weather permits, all weekly practices will be on the water at the lake.
 Mon- Thurs after school and Saturday morning, 9am, when there is not a Regatta.
-During inclement weather, practices will be held at Liberty School.[View the practice schedule&gt;&gt;](http://www.salinecrew.org/?module=Events&categoryID=4)
+During inclement weather, practices will be held at Liberty School.

     - **Regatta's**

 There are generally four to five regatta's each season.
 You can read about ["How to Enjoy A Regatta"](#enjoy) as written by Kathy Cook, crew alumni parent.
-You can also link to [view the regatta schedule&gt;&gt;](http://www.salinecrew.org/?module=Events&categoryID=1)
+You can also link to [view the regatta schedule>>](http://salinerowingclub.blogspot.com/2015/02/regatta-schedule.html)

 [(Top)](#)